hmrc/ras-api/resources/public/api/conf/1.0/documentation/overview.md

-Check if an pension scheme member is a resident in Scotland for tax purposes.
+Check if a pension scheme member is a resident in Scotland for tax purposes.
 If you’re a pension scheme administrator, you need to know this to make the correct relief at source claims.
 ##Before you start